Davidslv/handmade-fan/README.md

 # Debug with Clewn

 David Gow pointed to KDevelop (linux), although I'm going to use [Clewn](http://clewn.sourceforge.net/install.html) as I use Vim Editor.
+- I might skip this for now, just for reference